Devaun DeGraff

-Devaun "Sammy" DeGraff (born December 25, 1980) is a retired Bermudian football player.
+Devaun "Sammy" DeGraff (born 25 December 1980) is a Bermudian former footballer who played as a midfielder.

 Club career

 DeGraff played the majority of his career with local side North Village Rams, and played for the team for one year in the Bermudian Premier Division before joining the Bermuda Hogges in the USL Second Division in 2007.
 He was mostly used as a holding or attacking midfielder at the Villagers.
 He also played in Texas for Dallas Lightning.

 He announced his retirement in August 2012.

 International career

 He made his debut for Bermuda in a September 2006 Caribbean Cup qualification match against the US Virgin Islands and earned a total of 14 caps, scoring 3 goals.
 He has represented his country in 7 FIFA World Cup qualification matches.
-He played in two of Bermuda's qualifying games for the 2010 FIFA World Cup, including their 3–1 victory over the Cayman Islands on March 30, 2008.
+He played in two of Bermuda's qualifying games for the 2010 FIFA World Cup, including their 3–1 victory over the Cayman Islands on 30 March 2008.

 His final international match was a November 2011 World Cup qualification match against Barbados.